 Say they represent Medicare.
 Plans are never allowed to state they represent or are endorsed by Medicare or any other government agency.
-They cannot use the Medicare name or logo on their marketing materials.
+They cannot use the Medicare name or logo on their marketing materials in a way that implies this.